cameraui/docs/automations/index.md

 - **HTTP request.** Call an external service.
 - **MQTT publish.** Send a message to an MQTT topic.
 Set the topic and the payload, and turn on **Retain** if the broker should keep the message for anyone subscribing later.
 Wildcards aren't allowed in the topic.
 Needs the MQTT connection set up in Settings.
 - **Plugin call.** Run a detection or analysis plugin on an image.
+- **Ask the assistant.** Hand the situation to the [assistant](/assistant/) and use its answer: pick the user it answers for, write the question with the flow's variables, optionally pass a picture, and deliver it as push, as a conversation, or only as a variable for the next steps.
 - **Set variable** and **delay.** Hold a value, or wait before the next step.

 ## Utilities